Training on mainstreaming nature-based solutions in planning and policy-making

 Practitioners gave an overview of environmental and societal issues and highlighted the sustainability potential of nature-based solutions, as well as their benefits, such as lower maintenance necessity and price.

 The ReNature training included a field trip in Dublin focusing on working nature-based solutions in urban areas with valuable inputs from local landscape architects.
-Participants discussed when and how interactions between humans and nature are mutually beneficial, after which they suggested concepts for tangible nature-based solutions in Malta.
+"It is important for us to discuss and see when and how interactions between humans and nature are mutually beneficial, so that we can suggest concepts for tangible nature-based solutions," training participant comments.

 "We now need to start looking for the plants of the future," project partner and Associate Professor at Trinity College Dublin Marcus Collier explains.
 "What might seem the wrong place now, could be the right place in 50 years time."